social-navigation-group/sbpd-dataset-pipeline/robot-action-annotation-tool/README.md

 ___

 - The tool has been modified to include robot action categories, and scenario tags.
-- Please refer to the following document for instructions for Action Annotation and Scenario Tagging: https://docs.google.com/document/d/1FMzO5qanRmVTddC7rCmlcdaZCVK-AfdjpvnB9VY_fV8/.
-- You can check out videos in the following folder for examples for each label: https://drive.google.com/drive/u/1/folders/1Vfw-t9hTKwqGI_vOij0T2iOcBA7jAEai
 - The [video annotator](./via-3.x.y/src/html/_via_video_annotator.html) can be run in a browser, and video files for annotation (generated from rosbags) can be batch uploaded.
 - To modify the robot action categories, modify the following section in [_via_temporal_segmenter.js](./via-3.x.y/src/js/_via_temporal_segmenter.js) and reload the html(via-3.x.y/src/html/_via_video_annotator.html).
 Ensure the categories and scenario tags are consistent across all annotations.\\